ahnpj/incident-response-and-investigations/intrusion-and-lateral-movement-investigations/windows-service-print-spooler-remote-code-execution-investigation/investigation-walkthrough.md

 ### MITRE ATT&CK Mapping

-**Note:** This section provides a high-level summary of observed ATT&CK tactics and techniques.
-For evidence-backed mappings tied to specific artifacts, timestamps, and investigation steps, see: **`mitre-attack-mapping.md`**
+This section provides a high-level summary of observed ATT&CK tactics and techniques.
+For evidence-backed mappings tied to specific artifacts, timestamps, and investigation steps, see: **`mitre-attack-mapping.md`

 The following mappings connect observed behaviors to MITRE ATT&CK techniques and cite the specific evidence identified during host-based and network telemetry analysis.
 Mappings are based on directly observed activity and artifacts within scope.

+#### ▶ Initial Access

-- **Initial Access — Ingress Tool Transfer (T1105):**
+(1) Ingress Tool Transfer (T1105)

-  Malicious files were transferred to the host via SMB as part of Print Spooler abuse, confirmed through file share access events.
+- Malicious files were transferred to the host via SMB as part of Print Spooler abuse, confirmed through file share access events.

+#### ▶ Execution

-- **Execution — Service Execution (T1569.002):**
+(1) Service Execution (T1569.002)

-  Attacker-supplied code was executed through the Print Spooler service (`spoolsv.exe`), enabling execution without direct user interaction.
+- Attacker-supplied code was executed through the Print Spooler service (`spoolsv.exe`), enabling execution without direct user interaction.

-- **Defense Evasion — Masquerading (T1036):**
+#### ▶ Defense Evasion

+(1) Masquerading (T1036)

-  The malicious DLL was disguised as a legitimate printer-related component and placed in a trusted service directory.
+- The malicious DLL was disguised as a legitimate printer-related component and placed in a trusted service directory.

+#### ▶ Command and Control

-- **Command and Control — Application Layer Protocol: Web (T1071.001):**
+(1) Application Layer Protocol: Web (T1071.001)

-  An outbound connection from a system-level process established a reverse shell to attacker-controlled infrastructure.
+- An outbound connection from a system-level process established a reverse shell to attacker-controlled infrastructure.

+#### ▶ Discovery

-- **Discovery — System Owner/User Discovery (T1033):**
+(1) System Owner/User Discovery (T1033)

-  Post-exploitation commands were executed to confirm SYSTEM-level privileges.
+- Post-exploitation commands were executed to confirm SYSTEM-level privileges.

 ---

 ### MITRE ATT&CK Mapping (Table View)

-**Note:** This section provides a high-level summary table of observed ATT&CK tactics and techniques.
+This section provides a high-level summary table of observed ATT&CK tactics and techniques.
 For evidence-backed mappings tied to specific artifacts, timestamps, and investigation steps, see: **`mitre-attack-mapping.md`**

 | Tactic | Technique | Description |
 |------|-----------|-------------|